jcpeterson/avoidr/README.md

 collision avoidance game written in pygame

 # nexts steps:
-(0) detect the size of the moniter, make all spatial variables relative to variable screen size (1) add border collision detection
+(0) detect the size of the monitor, make all spatial variables relative to variable screen size (1) add border collision detection
 (2) add moving obstacles
 (3) the background should be a random color on every frame redraw (or how many frames to skip?)